4 Tips In Saving Money When Leasing EquipmentAugust 25, 2019

 Want Bigger Tax Breaks

 Leasing can also help tremendously for tax purposes as well.
 Generally speaking, if you are the lessee of equipment you can claim the lease payments as a deductible.
-However since you don’t own the equipment, you don’t have to pay taxes on the full price of the equipment.
+However since you don’t own the equipment, you don’t have to.

 Don’t Want To Handle Maintenance (And The Cost Of Maintaining)